-UK retains metric system for selling after overwhelming support
+UK Retains Metric System For Selling After Overwhelming Support

 The department said the UK had "a long and proud history" of using imperial measures and that their use is "closely associated with our culture and language".

-Distances in Britain are still measured in miles, while beers and milk are also sold in pints.
+Distances in Britain are still measured in miles, while milk are also sold in pints.

-The department also announced that rules would be altered to allow a 568 ml "pint" size of wine to be stocked on Britain's supermarkets, pubs, clubs and restaurant for the first time.
+The department also announced that rules would be altered to allow a 568 ml "pint" size of wine to be stocked on Britain's supermarkets and restaurants for the first time.

 The move, it said, that was "ever thanks to new freedoms from leaving the European Union".